Table of Contents

 Feed Your Money Into the ATM

-As with any situation where you’re feeding bills into a machine, it’s possible that the machine may spit one back out if it reads it as damaged or potentially counterfeit.
-And, of course, any time you are handling cash, you want to take note of your surroundings and make sure you feel safe when conducting your transaction.
+As with any cash-accepting machine, a bill may be rejected if it appears damaged or potentially counterfeit.
+And, of course, any time you are handling cash, it’s important to remain aware of your surroundings and make sure you feel safe.

 Sign Out